 I’ve been fortunate enough to live in Germany for six and a half years, most of that in Munich.
 It never fails to amaze me how many people I meet who have traveled to Germany and regale me with their stories about their time here.
 You can be certain that most everyone that has lived here love Germany.
 I never get tired of hearing about it, and it makes me feel fortunate to call it my second home – after Canada.

 I also get asked a lot about the perfect gift for someone who loves Germany, which is why I’ve created this list.
 I’ve divided it into the following categories: German food, Christmas decorations, gifts for someone traveling to Germany, children’s toys, and games for the entire family.

 Nuremberg Lebkuchen, a type of gingerbread is famous for its high quality.
 Nothing says Christmas quite like the aroma of cinnamon, nutmeg, and cloves found in Lebkuchen.
 So what’s so special about Lebkuchen from Nuremberg?
 It first appeared in the records as early as 1395.
 The city became famous for its gingerbread since it was on the spice route.
 Back in the Middle Ages, wafer-based gingerbread (different from the gingerbread cookies found in North America) was considered a delicacy.
 Nuremberg soon took pride in making the best gingerbread and as early as 1441 there was a spice inspector at the city gates.
 Only the highest quality spices were allowed into the city, before being passed onto the gingerbread bakers.
-How’s that for a history?
+How’s that for history?

 With the one pictured below, you get to taste three different varieties of Lebkuchen and a gorgeous tin to remind you of the history, long after the cookies are gone.
 Lebkuchen is one of the things that many people love in Germany.